 - Understanding girls with ADHD: How They Feel and why they do what they do by Kathleen Nadeau, who is an American author, so some of the resources aren’t relevant to the UK but the content is highly rated.Books for teens and young adults

 - All Dogs Have ADHD by Kathy Hoopman.
 A great book with photographs of dogs which are used to explain common symptoms of ADHD with humour and sensitivity.
 It also focuses on some of the positives of this diagnosis and describes some coping mechanisms.

 - Can I tell you about ADHD?
 A Guide for friends, family and professionals by Susan Yarney.
 A short book written for children with ADHD with a well-written section at the back for parents.

-- Cory Stories: A Kid's Book About Living with ADHD by Jeanne Kraus, Written for younger children, good reviews.
-Gives a more positive view on ADHD than some books with several short stories.
+- Cory Stories: A Kid’s Book About Living with ADHD by Jeanne Kraus, Written for younger children, has good reviews.
+Gives a more positive view of ADHD than some books with several short stories.

 - The Survival Guide for Kids with ADHD by John Taylor.
 American but mostly relevant to the UK with good reviews.
 Age 8-10yrs.
 Funny as well as informative with quiz sections

 - YoungMinds Supporting your child with ADHD

 - ADHD Foundation – This website is being updated but they will be running courses for parents and caregivers and there are information sheets you can download.